pydantic/pydantic/docs/usage/models.md

 ## Required fields

-To declare a field as required, you may declare it using just an annotation, or you may use an ellipsis (`...`) as the value:
+To declare a field as required, you may declare it using just an annotation, or you may use `Ellipsis`/`...` as the value:

 ```py